Home University: Hiroshima University

 Research Host Lab: Prof. Andrew Meade, Department of Mechanical Engineering

-Research Project Title: “Evaluating the accuracy of the computational fluid dynamics solver, FLUENT”
+Research Project Title: “Evaluating the accuracy of the computational fluid dynamics solver, FLUENT” (PDF)

 Why Nakatani RIES?